jafararalikhan/NLP-Project-Sentiment-Analysis-of--indian-Elections/README.md

 ```

 ## Contributing
 Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your proposed changes.
+Please fork the repository and submit a pull request with your proposed changes

-## License
-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.